PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-05 17:55:23
+Last updated: 2024-04-05 17:55:57
-Random Quote: Ted: "Where does this girl live?"Robin: "We're talking about a woman who's gotten Barney to commit.
-I'm guessing Narnia." - Robin Scherbatsky
+Random Quote: I'm telling you that there is. - Ulana Khomyuk